| | Recent

 of physical, sexual or emotional abuse or neglect.
 The prediction

+of danger to children, though vital, can be problematic.
 It is vital for those who assess risk to use any type of assessment,

 measurement, interview etc. likely to lead to the most accurate